How to Use a Trigger Point Ball Effectively

 Click here to find out everything you need to know about voodoo flossing.

 You might also be interested in checking out this epic full-body stretching routine.
-You’ll find out everything you need to know about effective stretching to re-lengthen your muscles, reduce muscle soreness, and help you feel relaxed.
+It’ll teach you everything you need to know about effective stretching to re-lengthen your muscles, reduce muscle soreness, and help you feel relaxed.

 I hope you have enjoyed learning how to use a trigger point ball.
 What are your favorite trigger point therapy ball exercises?
 I’d love to hear how you get on with these exercises so please do leave a comment in the box below!